-Placing plants with possibly harmful attributes in weak areas of the yard, intimidate, repel and prevent intruders.
-Planting shrubs to keep people away is a grand tradition that is reflected in huge perimeter hedges, thorny plants scaling up walls and prickly roses as foundation plantings.
-There are a wide variety of plant specimens from which to choose as protective home bushes.
+Placing plants with possibly harmful attributes in weak areas of the yard intimidate, repel, and prevent intruders.
+Planting shrubs to keep people away is a grand tradition that is reflected in huge perimeter hedges, thorny plants scaling up walls, and prickly roses as foundation plantings.
+There is a wide variety of plant specimens from which to choose as protective home bushes.

 Using Shrubs with Thorns and Other Nasty Surprises